-Levy Information - May 5, 2026 Election
+Levy Information - November 3, 2026 Election

 This levy will continue funding essential services that support children and adults with developmental disabilities and their families throughout Delaware County.